-force calculation then all forces between bodies are calculated to update the velocities (updateVel) and positions (updatePos).
+force calculation then all forces between bodies are calculated to update the velocities (updateVel), and their positions are updated (updatePos).

 Tree construction: This phase constructs an oct-tree from the list of bodies, shown in the buildTree function below.

-The bounding box representing the lower and upper coordinates of the region containing all the points is found (findBounds) and the size of the region is calculated.
+First, the bounding box representing the lower and upper coordinates of the region containing all the points is found (findBounds) and the size of the region calculated.

 The centre of mass (cx, cy, cz) and total mass (cm) are calculated and stored at the root node of the tree to represent the whole space.